We offer footwear in STANDARD and CUSTOM sizes

 Women typically wear the SAME SIZE as their standard shoe size.

 Mens US Size 10 = Nativearth Size 11

 Mens US Size 10½ = Nativearth Size 12

 Womens US Size 10 = Nativearth Size 10

 Womens US Size 10½ = Nativearth Size 11

-For Custom patterns follow the instructions on the web site and have a friend trace and measure your feet.
-We will then make a paper pattern and hand cut all the pieces of your shoes.
-It’s important that your are assisted in this process as you will throw off the measurement if you bend to do it yourself.
+For Custom patterns follow the instructions below and have a friend trace and measure your feet.
+It’s important that you are assisted in this process as you will throw off the measurement if you bend to do it yourself.

 Contact us now for help with sizing: 1.888.628.4832 or email@example.com